-This is one of those “fit tips” that has absolutely no substantial research behind it, and although it’s not detrimental to your health to eat this often, it may lead to fat gain (not the intended fat loss) and it’s also really annoying.
+This is one of those “fit tips” that has absolutely no substantial research behind it, and although it’s not detrimental to your health to eat this often, it may lead to fat gain and it’s also really annoying.
 I mean, who wants to walk around with half their kitchen packed in their cooler-styled purse as they go about their day?

-Jumping off the scientific bandwagon for a moment, I have personally found that following a 6 meal per day program when I was training for my fitness competition left me constantly obsessing about food.
+Jumping off the scientific bandwagon for a moment, I have personally found that following a meal plan that called for 5 or more meals per day when I was training for my fitness competition left me constantly obsessing about food.
 With a schedule of 6, 250 calorie meals a day, I was never satisfied and always ready for that next feeding.
 I also drove my husband nuts with my food obsession (although I still do that in many other ways).